roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  "Well, then," snorted the girl under her breath, taking two then three steps towards me, reaching her petite hand out to my crotch, "if you won't FUCK me with it, at least let me SUCK it for you?"
 Immediately, the nude blonde was on her knees in front of me, gazing up to my face with lust in her hazel eyes, her slender hand wrapped around my erection, palm pressed against it, her fingers around it.
 She expertly pulled back the skin on it, jerking her fist over the base, pointing my dickhead at her mouth.
 "Hmmm, can I suck it for you, mister?"

  "Shit, we just met," I laughed back, my hands against the walls to steady myself.
 I was going to say yes to this, I wanted her to suck my dick.
 "You must be one hot little slut, wanting to suck me off."
-Report_Story #2